Reading Time: 4 minutes

 Number one is to consider self-insuring.
 “If you are willing to innovate and invest energy and effort into ideas that save money, you should pursue self-insurance,” she said.
 “We started self-insuring thirty years ago before I joined the staff here, but my risk manager and I are firm believers.”

-Michelle explained that self-insuring gives their school district access to data, flexibility to manage costs, and control over benefit design that they would not otherwise have if they were fully insured.
+Michelle explained that self-insured models provide data access, cost management flexibility, and benefit design control not available with full insurance.
 And this is important because public employers have to live within fixed budgets.

-Over the course of thirty years, self-insuring has successfully helped the Chippewa Falls School District manage costs over time, even though there have been a few bad years.
+Over the course of thirty years, using a self-insured model has helped the Chippewa Falls School District manage costs.
+Even though there have been a few bad years.
 “Basically, self-insuring has put tools in our toolbox which might otherwise be empty,” Michelle explained.

-Chippewa Falls Area Unified School District has over 650 staff and a total of 1,400 employees, dependents, and retirees on their plan.
-Incredibly, the cost-saving measures they have put in place have resulted in no premium and no deductible increases over the past seven years.
+Chippewa Falls Area Unified School District has over 650 staff and 1,400 employees, dependents, and retirees on its plan.
+Remarkably, their cost-saving measures have kept premiums and deductibles unchanged for the past seven years.

 The Importance of Plan Design that Encourages High-Value Care

 Second, Michelle recommends a retool of traditional plan designs.
 The school district switched from a standard low deductible plan to a high deductible years ago.
 Michelle says this decision was painful but necessary to encourage enrollees to use the high-value care resources they were making available.
-Even retiree plans transitioned to higher deductibles, and now their entire covered population is enrolled in HSA-eligible plans.
+Even retiree plans transitioned to higher deductibles.
+Now, they have enrolled their entire covered population in HSA-eligible plans.
 Michelle calls this move the “wake-up call” for enrollees, and how much insurance had changed over time.
 Looking back now, she realizes that it needed to be done.

-Third, Michelle says it is important to invest time and energy in creating high-value options for enrollees and then encourage the use of these through plan design.
-For the school district, areas of focus include mammograms, MRIs, orthopedic care, and chiropractic care, steering enrollees to options where outcomes are good and costs are much lower.
+Third, Michelle says it is important to invest time and energy in creating high-value options for enrollees.
+Then, encourage the use of these through plan design.
+For the school district, areas of focus include mammograms, MRIs, orthopedic care, and chiropractic care.
+They focus on steering enrollees to options where outcomes are good, and costs are much lower.

 In addition, the school district opened an onsite clinic available to employees, family members, and retirees and meets with clinic staff monthly to ensure they are familiar with high-value care provider opportunities outside the clinic.
 Onsite clinic visits include the cost of labs, generic medications, and the physician visit for a low $25 fee, and preventive care is free.
 One year, they encouraged employees to use preventive care by providing a cash incentive right before Christmas.

 Michelle said the onsite clinic was their most innovative move and something enrollees value.
 Once they use the clinic, they keep coming back.
-Trust was built because they spent time making the onsite clinic a convenient, affordable, and knowledgeable resource for their enrollees.
-Clinic staff are even involved in employee socials and in meetings with new hires.
+They built trust by making the onsite clinic a convenient, affordable, and knowledgeable resource for their enrollees.
+Clinic staff actively participate in employee socials and meet with new hires.

 At this point, Michelle says her team just needs to continue to be present, and help new employees understand the value of the clinic, which drives their return on investment even higher on an ongoing basis.